 Map of Duke University’s campus and ADF studios (2 pages, please scroll down).

-By Car: The ADF summer office is located in Epworth Dorm on Duke University’s East Campus.
-The address that works best with a GPS is: 2 Epworth Lane, Durham, NC 27708.
-Driving directions.
+By Car: The ADF summer office is located in Wilson Dorm on Duke University’s East Campus.
+The address that works best with a GPS is 1320 Campus Dr. Durham, NC 27708.

 By Air: The closest airport is the Raleigh-Durham International Airport (RDU).
 It is approximately 18 miles away from Duke University.

 By Bus: Greyhound buses arrive and depart from the station located at 515 W Pettigrew St in Downtown Durham.

 By Train: There is an Amtrak station located in downtown Durham at 601 W Main St in Downtown Durham.